-During my time piloting the Musical Walkabout I have made researching the needs of all involved a way of furthering my practice.
+During my time piloting Musical Walkabout I have made researching the needs of all involved a way of furthering my practice.
 The principal message I gained from my discussions with everybody - residents, family and friends, and staff - was a desire for more time.

-It is an honour to have witnessed the unfailing kindness, patience and dedication of staff and volunteers at many care homes and other facilities, and my primary goal is to become part of their team - to support participants of the Musical Walkabout and aid the improvement of their overall wellbeing.
+It is an honour to have witnessed the unfailing kindness, patience and dedication of staff and volunteers at many care homes and other facilities, and my primary goal is to become part of their team - to support participants of Musical Walkabout projects and aid the improvement of their overall wellbeing.